Skip to main content

 Design Tokens Explained for Designers and Developers

-Design tokens help solve this challenge by creating a shared system that connects design decisions with development implementation.
+Design tokens help teams solve this challenge by creating a shared system that connects design decisions with development implementation.

 What Are Design Tokens

-Common examples of design tokens include:
+Examples of common design tokens include:

-• primary color values
+• primary brand color

 • typography sizes